CT83/SmoothStream/README.md

 I decided it was 'bout time someone did something about it.
 This repo is a minimal example of Streaming Video smoothly over the network.
-It currently has a dependency on
+It currently has a dependency on ZeroMQ and I don't see a way around it.
+PRs are always welcome.

 ### Prerequisites